 The Ford GT was resurrected in 2017 as a 50-year anniversary celebration of the original 1966 Le Mans-winning, Ferrari-besting racecar, called the GT40.
 However, the GT existed in between these two generations as a second-generation model that was first produced in 2005.
 That version was powered by a 5.4-liter supercharged V8 producing 550 hp and 500 lb-ft of torque.
-With the 2017 rebirth of the model, visual cues were similar and the overall shape was clearly inspired by the original and the retro 2005 model, but with all-new everything.
+With the 2017 Ford GT's rebirth, visual cues were kept similar and the overall shape was clearly inspired by the original, and the retro 2005 Ford GT model - still, the new Ford GT supercar could easily be distinguished from the model of yore.
 The motor, body, brakes, suspension - every part of the car was completely redesigned, and that model is what underpins today's GT.
 Developed alongside the racecar that went back to France to race, the GT got a built-in roll-cage and a race-developed chassis, while the body was constructed predominantly out of carbon fiber.
 647 hp was developed out of the twin-turbo 3.5-liter V6, with the 2020 model increasing that by 13 hp and offering a fatter torque spread.

 For 2020, the current generation has been updated with numerous advances including a 13 hp increase in power, tuning that provides a wider torque curve, and a number of mechanical and aesthetic upgrades too.
 These include new gallery-cooled pistons, bigger air ducts, larger intercoolers, improved ignition coils, upgraded suspension tuning, and a titanium Akrapovic exhaust system that is nine pounds lighter than the old setup.
 Two new appearance packages are included with the updates too, with the gorgeous Gulf livery-inspired Heritage Edition gaining carbon wheels and a change in the door number from 9 to 6, in honor of the race-winning GT40 chassis from 1968 and '69.
 A new limited-edition Liquid Carbon package is also available, with the carbon-fiber body being painted with nothing but clear-coat lacquer and the wheels also being forged from carbon fiber.